 However, as Ayad was prone to flooding, he decided to establish his new capital on a ridge east of the Pichola Lake, and to protect the new city from attacks, he ordered a wall, 6 km long and with seven gates, to be built around the city.
 Today, Udaipur is a treasure trove of Mewar architecture, notably a number of palaces, of which two were built on islands in the lake.

-The history of the Rajputs is related on the page Travel episodes – India 1986: “His name is Muhammed!”
+The history of the fierce Rajputs is related on the page Travel episodes – India 1986: “His name is Muhammed!”

 Some days later, we get on friendly terms with an elderly Indian, Sohan Lal, a sparkling and talkative man around 60 years of age, who kindly invites us to join him in his roomy car to go further north in Rajasthan, to the small town of Charbhuja, where an interesting festival is taking place – in reality a continuation of the Holi Festival, which was celebrated ostentatiously about a week prior.